kanidm/kanidm/designs/oauth.rst

 The resource server may optionally contact the token introspection endpoint about the provided oauth token, which yields extra metadata about the identity that holds the token and completed the authorisation.
-This metadata may include identity information, but also may include extended metadata, sometimes refered to as "claims".
+This metadata may include identity information, but also may include extended metadata, sometimes referred to as "claims".
 Claims are information bound to a token based on properties of the session that may allow the resource server to make extended authorisation decisions without the need to contact the authorisation server to arbitrate.